aws-samples/aws-cdk-mediaservices-refarch/LIVE2VOD/README.md

 <a name="use_case"></a>
 ## Use case
-You may want to use the MediaPackage Harvest API to save clips from a game for a highlight reel, or a broadcast show to use later in adertisements for the show.
+You may want to use the MediaPackage Harvest API to save clips from a game for a highlight reel, or a broadcast show to use later in advertisements for the show.
 For further information have a look at our [documentation](https://docs.aws.amazon.com/mediapackage/latest/ug/ltov.html).

 <a name="architecture"></a>